Flemish Painting: From Van Eyck to Rubens

-Depart London St Pancras 1058 on Eurostar, arriving Brussels 1405.
-Continue to Ghent for five nights at NH Ghent Belfort.
+Depart London St Pancras on Eurostar for Brussels.
+Continue to Ghent for five nights at NH Gent Belfort.
 Evening lecture: Art in Bruges from Jan van Eyck to Hans Memling.

 Whole day excursion to Bruges: Gruuthusemuseum (recently refurbished), Groeningemuseum (works by van Eyck, Rogier van der Weyden, Hieronymus Bosch and Memling), Church of Our Lady and Hospital of St John (Memling Museum).

-Visits in Ghent: Cathedral of St Bavo (The Adoration of the Mystic Lamb altarpiece) and Museum of Fine Arts.
+Visits in Ghent: Cathedral of St Bavo (restored lower panels of van Eyck’s altarpiece The Adoration of the Mystic Lamb) and Museum of Fine Arts.
 Evening lecture: Peter Paul Rubens and his Antwerp Studio.

 Whole day excursion to Antwerp: Gothic Cathedral of Our Lady (Rubens altarpieces), Mayer van den Bergh’s Museum (Flemish primitives, major collection of late Gothic sculpture) and Rubens’s House.
 Free evening.

-Excursion to Mechelen: Museum Hof van Busleyden (Renaissance palace), St John’s Church (Rubens altarpiece) and some free time.
+Excursion to Mechelen: Museum Hof van Busleyden (Renaissance palace) and St John’s Church (Rubens altarpiece).

-Morning lecture: Pieter Bruegel the Elder – Peasant or Scholar? followed by transfer to Brussels for Musée des Beaux Arts (15th-18th century Belgian painting).
-Depart Brussels 1656, arriving St Pancras 1803.
+Morning lecture: Pieter Brueghel the Elder – Peasant or Scholar? followed by transfer to Brussels for Musée des Beaux Arts (15th-18th century Belgian painting).
+Depart Brussels on Eurostar for London St Pancras.

 If you would like to upload your photos to our gallery click here